shinwonym/SMA_project/README.md

 # SMA_project
-I am NOT the author of the provided arduino code and imu.py You need DJITelloPy @damiafuentes to operate the codes
+I am NOT the author of the provided arduino code and imu.py \n You need DJITelloPy @damiafuentes to operate the codes